 Align Technology, the creators of Invisalign, was founded in 1997 by Zia Chishti and Kelsey Wirth in San Jose, California.

-First, you’ll meet with your dentist for an Invisalign consultation.
-Your doctor will examine your teeth, discuss your goals, and determine if Invisalign is right for you.
+First, you’ll meet with Dr. Skelton for an Invisalign consultation.
+She will examine your teeth, discuss your goals, and determine if Invisalign is right for you.
 The team will take impressions or digital scans of your mouth and give you a sneak peek of your new smile.

 After treatment is complete, you’ll maintain your beautiful new smile with a set of retainers.
 Your clear, plastic retainers will look similar to your Invisalign aligners, but the plastic is stronger to help keep your teeth straight for years to come.

 Sometimes your upper front teeth overlap with your lower front teeth.
 This is called an overbite, and this occurs in most people.
 It becomes a problem when the overbite is too large.
 If you have too deep a bite, your teeth may wear down or you could suffer from jaw pain.
 Invisalign can fix an overbite or deep bite, and get your teeth in a healthier position.

 An underbite is when your lower front teeth are in front of your upper front teeth.
 The problem often lies in the position of the jaw; the lower jaw being too far forward.
 This misplacement can make it hard to chew and speak properly, and may cause wear and tear to the teeth.
 Invisalign can fix some cases of underbites, but severe underbites may require Invisalign treatment as well as oral surgery.